 A ferry from Santorini to Milos can take as short as 2 hours for €52.90 up to 6 hours for €22.

-What to do in Milos, Greece
+Things to do in Milos island, Greece

 Hop on a Milos boat tour